What is the information review and what will it be used for?

 Why is the National Park Service not breeding the Ocracoke ponies and when will there be a new foal?

 The last foal was born in 2018.
 There are currently no plans to expand the herd, which is within the range of its historical size (9 to 20 horses).
-In 2024, the Seashore will begin preparation of a horse management plan.
-The primary purpose of the plan will be to ensure the short- and long-term welfare of the existing herd.
+In 2024, the Seashore began preparation of a horse management plan.
+The primary purpose of the plan is to ensure the short- and long-term welfare of the existing herd.
 The plan will include goals for the size of the herd given current and future management challenges and opportunities within the Seashore on Ocracoke Island.

 Do the Ocracoke ponies represent a unique genetic line?